burningwxiyiji/xizhu/_portfolio/Digital Action Dynamics.md

 ## The Self in Action: Reconfiguring the Unit of Online Social Action

 Summary: This paper analyzes the characteristics of the Internet and its formative impact on the self within the context of social action and technological assemblage.
-It argues that in certain Internet activities, the reflexive self—traditionally grounded in spatiotemporal continuity—is supplanted by a horizontal arrangement of symbols.
+It argues that in certain Internet activities, the reflexive self—traditionally grounded in spatiotemporal continuity-is—is supplanted by a horizontal arrangement of symbols.
 This shift results in a cognitive deficit, as actions are unable to reference the individual’s identity

-Here is a very brief diagram of online self inspired by Brubaker：
+Here is a very brief diagram of the online self, which is inspired by Brubaker：

 <img src="/xizhu/images/self1.jpg">